Cherie2/Book-Search-Engine-MERN/README.md

 ## Usage

-As a user, you will be able to create code-related inquiries and receive answers through our chatbot.
+As a user, you will be able to search for books.

 ## License